MicrosoftDocs/ATADocs/ATADocs/use-case-forged-pac.md

     -	If the operating system or the application is not known to modify the PAC:

         -	If the service listed does not have its own authorization service, this is a true positive, and you should run your organization’s Incident Response (IR) process.
-Even though the attacker was not successful in elevating their privileges in the domain, you can assume there is an attacker in your network and you will want to find them as quickly as possible before they attempt other known advanced persistent attacks to elevate their privileges.
+Even though the attacker was not successful in elevating their privileges in the domain, you can assume there is an attacker in your network and you want to find them as quickly as possible before they attempt other known advanced persistent attacks to elevate their privileges.
         -	If the service listed in the alert has its own authorization mechanism that requests authorization data, it might be falsely identified as a Privilege escalation using forged authorization data attack.

 ## Post investigation